qiang5love1314/qiang5love1314.github.io/_pages/about.md

 layout: default
 title: news
 news:
+- "2025.8: 🎉🎉 Good news!
+I have obtained the direct recommendation qualification for the \"China Institute of Electronics Doctoral Dissertation Incentive Plan.\""
 - "2025.7: 🎉🎉 Good news!
 A paper has been accepted by ICONIP (CCF C)."
 - "2025.7: 🎉🎉 Good news!
 A paper has been accepted by ECAI (CCF B)."
 - "2025.6: 🎉🎉 Good news!
 Two papers have been accepted by Software Guide (CCF C)."